-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of CASA of Tarrant County, Inc. as of December 31, 2014, and the results of its activities and changes in net assets and its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of CASA of Tarrant County, Inc. as of December 31, 2016 and 2015, and the results of its activities and changes in net assets and its cash flows for the years then ended in conformity with GAAP.